snoweagle811/kublade/SECURITY.md

 ### Code Security
 - All code changes require review before being merged
-- Automated security scanning is performed on pull requests
+- Automated security scanning is performed periodically and on every pull requests
 - Dependencies are regularly updated and monitored for known vulnerabilities

 ### Access Control